 More than three billion prescriptions are written each year in the United States, according to the Food and Drug Administration.
 Tragically, some of these prescriptions are for medications with unexpected and dangerous side effects.
 When drugs cause unexpected harm, victims deserve compensation.

-The North Carolina drug injury lawyers at Auger & Auger can provide legal representation to victims who are hurt by the drugs that are supposed to help them.
+The North Carolina drug injuryattorneys at Auger & Auger Accident and Injury Lawyers can provide legal representation to victims who are hurt by the drugs that are supposed to help them.
 Give us a call if you need assistance when you or someone you love experienced dangerous side effects or unexpected adverse outcomes due to a dangerous medication.

 Dangerous Drugs Cause Unexpected Injuries

 According to the FDA, more than four million complications occur each year due to medication which cause patients to seek treatments at doctors’ offices, emergency rooms, and other care facilities.
 Over 117,000 people suffer complications serious enough to necessitate hospitalization.

 Most of these complications are preventable and occur either because the wrong medication was provided; because the wrong dosage was given; or because of a problem with the medication itself.
 Drug companies are expected to conduct comprehensive testing to ensure that medications are safe before the products are released to the marketplace.
 Unfortunately, this does not always occur.

 There are a number of reasons why dangerous drugs and defective medical devices make it to the marketplace, including a loophole in the FDA approval process.
 Under 501(K) approval rules, “substantially similar” products can be released without comprehensive testing if the medical devices are fundamentally similar to devices that have existing FDA approval.

 The problem is, some of the existing approved products have been proved dangerous already- but can still be used to bring more dangerous products to the marketplace as long as the products have not been formally recalled.